Research that travel provokes anxiety in most people. In fact, for some, the stress can even trigger a psychotic episode.

 However, he doesn’t suggest carrying around your “discharge” papers from hospitalizations.

 It’s also important to check your medical insurance to see if it would cover the cost of hospital treatment in a foreign country or an emergency trip home.
-Most travel policies don’t.
+Most don’t.

 Patients who need injections of antipsychotics like lithium or clozapine may need to arrange in advance for care at the destination site.